Department of Labor Logo United States Department of Labor

 Avionics technicians typically do the following:

-• Test electronic instruments, using circuit testers, oscilloscopes, and voltmeters
+• Test electronic equipment using circuit testers, voltmeters, and other instruments

 • Interpret flight test data to diagnose malfunctions and performance problems